Step 1

 Long Term Solutions

-May Include: Quit Claim Deeds, Permanent Drainage Easements, etc.
+May Include: Quit Claim Deeds, Permanent Drainage Easements, etc. depending on evaluated needs and what construction is needed for long-term mitigation

 Working Together for a Safer Globe